Deveshmahajan25/DeveshMahajanPortfolio/README.md

-# Akash Gaikwad — Portfolio
+# Devesh Mahajan — Portfolio

-This is a minimal, responsive static portfolio template for Akash Gaikwad.
+This is a minimal, responsive static portfolio template for Devesh Mahajan.

 How to use